Ruggiero-Santo/NeuralNetworkFromScratch/README.md

-# Progetto Machine learning- Computaitional Mathematics
+# Machine learning project

-## Must del professore

-* Pesi inizializzati casualmente

-* Provare un numero di configurazioni iniziali minimo (es: 10 test framework)

-* Nella versione gli esempi di test devono essere forniti casualmente
+The project was done in collaboration with [Michele Cafagna](https://github.com/michelecafagna26) For more information please read the report.

+## Professor's request
+* Randomly initialised weights
+* Try a minimum number of initial configurations (e.g. 10 test frameworks)
+* The test examples must be provided randomly
 * Momentum

-* Verificare la curva di Learning (disegnarla ad ogni test)
+* Check the learning curve (draw it with each test)

-* Utilizzare la media dei gradienti (eta/l), soprattuto se si usa mini batch [NN-part2 slide 25](https://elearning.di.unipi.it/enrol/index.php?id=100)
+* Use average gradients (eta/l), especially if using mini batch [NN-part2 slide 25](https://elearning.di.unipi.it/enrol/index.php?id=100)

-* ottimizzazione
+* Optimisation

-* Stopping critera, in ogni caso fermarsi dopo un numero troppo grande di epoche
+* Stopping criteria, in any case stop after too large a number of epochs

-* Regolarizzazione
+* Regularisation

-* Utilizzare le euristiche (slide)
+* Use heuristics (slide)